-Whole school liturgy assemblies are held once every three weeks, normally on a Friday at 11.45am.
+Class and whole school assemblies are held regularly, normally on a Tuesday.
 Parents are welcome to attend assemblies.
 Information regarding times or changes in time can be found in our newsletters.

 Encouraging Desirable Behaviour— Living the Gospel Message

 Fostering self-esteem and co-operation is the important goal.
 Therefore, techniques that reward desirable behaviour and encourage co-operation while reinforcing a sense of well-being and self-worth are used.

 Children are encouraged to respect others in their work and play.
 Anti-social behaviour that compromises the learning, self esteem or safety of others is not acceptable.
 We record these behaviours and work with families to encourage better choices.

 Junior class pupils will have a “reader” most nights, and senior classes may have a "reader", tables, spelling and perhaps a research assignment.
 The general school policy is that homework should be meaningful and should reinforce the current learning.
 However the policy also reflects that home time is primarily family and leisure time and homework, including regular reading, should not exceed 15 - 20 mins per night.

 We encourage you to be positive in your praise for work done at home.
 Homework is a grand opportunity for you to show an interest in your child’s schooling.

 There are many occasions where parents are able to help with school activities and teachers recognise and are grateful for the support they receive at these times.

 Parent help in the classroom is beneficial for all children in the room.
 Prior to the classroom programme, the classroom teacher will explain what the parent helper can do and help in the class lesson.
 Parent helpers will be given a copy of the school policy on Parent Help, and will be asked to sign a confidentiality form.